-Bragging rights for fastest 24’ (7.32 m) overall and in the jet boat bowrider category were won by the Chaparral Vortex 243 VRX.
+Bragging rights for fastest 24’ (7.32 m) overall and in the jet-boat bowrider category were won by the Chaparral 243 Vortex VRX.
 While she was lighter than either the outboard or the sterndrive champions, she was actually heavier than other jet boats we have tested in this size range.
-Chaparral positions the 243 VRX as the Mercedes in class, so she is naturally a bit heavier than other jet boats, some by quite a lot.
+Chaparral positions the 243 Vortex VRX as the Mercedes in class, so she is naturally a bit heavier than other jet boats, and heavier than some by quite a lot.

 Just to confirm that this test was no fluke, the year before we tested a sistership and she had a WOT of 54.3 mph, still fast enough to claim pole position in our 24’ runabout runoff.

-At WOT speed the 243 VRX burned 36.1 gph for 1.6 smpg and a range of 73 statute miles with a 10% fuel reserve.
+At WOT speed the 243 Vortex VRX burned 36.1 gph for 1.6 mpg and a range of 73 statute miles with a 10% fuel reserve.
 At that speed she has an endurance of 1 hour 30 minutes, with a 10% reserve.
-Most boat owners don’t run flat out for more than a few minutes; best cruise came in at 5000 rpm where the boat ran 23.5 mph and has an endurance of over five and a half hours.
+Most boat owners don’t run flat out for more than a few minutes; best cruise came in at 5000 rpm where the boat ran 23.5 mph and had an endurance of over five and a half hours.

 Side Benefits.
-Our sound readings were on the low side at best cruise, at 82 dbA, as good as most any boat with other propulsion systems.
+Our sound readings were on the low side at best cruise, at 82 dBA, as good as most any boat with other propulsion systems.
 And, it should be pointed out that the Vortex has the new Rotax control system that makes docking and handling much easier than on earlier generations of jet boats.
-See our video—

 Boat Manufacturer: Formula

 Dry Weight: 5,000 lb.
 (2,268 kg)